DankersW/home-automation-framework/README.md

 - embedded units: used to control the actors and sensors.
 Small units that are connected to the local server via Wifi (c++)
 - local server: Raspberry pi that is connected to the remote server via the internet. the local server controlles all the embedded units and upload their data to the remote server (python)
 - remote server: Runs the webserver (javaScript)
+- small touch screen at the entrance that shows the webqui, the overview contains the weather, bus departures, etc.